 Libratone Q-Adapt In-ear USB-C

-Libratone already has a pair of Q-Adapt in-ear headphones for the iPhone and has now announced a pair with a USB-C connector too.
+Libratone already has a pair of Q-Adapt in-ear headphones for the iPhone and has now released a pair with a USB-C connector too.
 They were made specifically for the Google Pixel 2 and fall under the "Made for Google" program.

 They're sweatproof, so can be used when exercising, have in-line controls for controlling music playback and even have a noise-cancellation mode when taking phone calls with power coming directly from the USB-C port.